About Levels of Government

 What does municipal government do?

-In New Brunswick, municipal government, which is also called local government, is responsible for the following:
+In New Brunswick, municipal government (also called local government) is responsible for the following:

 - Transportation (road, street, curb, and sidewalk construction & maintenance, snow management, etc.)

-- Water and wastewater (pipes, lift stations, lagoons, etc.)
+- Water and wastewater service (pipes, lift stations, lagoons, etc.)

-In Five Rivers, transportation services are the responsibility of the provincial government.
+In Five Rivers, streets and roads outside Rexton are the responsibility of the provincial government.

 What does the provincial government do?